quaintdev/webshield/README.md

         WebShield->>User: 4c.
 Forward DNS Response to User end
 ```
-Currently no caching of DNS results is implemented.
-There are mainly 2 reasons for this:
-1. DNS caching is very tricky to implement.
-It increases the complexity significantly.
+Currently DNS caching is not supported as it increases complexity significantly.
-2. No degradation of service due to lack of caching for few users.

 ### Installation